kshashov/spring-boot-starter-telegram/README.md

 **Custom behavior**

-If you need to override the matcher or process routes in a custom way, you can declare a new `RequestMappingsMatcherStrategy` component or override a [global configuration](#Configurations).
+You could override the matcher or process routes in a custom way, you can declare a new `RequestMappingsMatcherStrategy` component or override a [global configuration](#Configurations).
 You can use `DefaultRequestMappingsMatcherStrategy` as an example.

 ### Supported arguments